Zlushiie/AETools/README.md

 <div id="hosting1"></div>

 #### Hosting
-You can host squads for farming resources using the `++Host` command.
+You can host squads for farming resources using the `/Host` command.

 Host commands are in the format `++Host -node -resource -time in minutes -your role` where `your role` is one of: `khora, nekros, nova, wisp, leech, any`.